 In addition to those top attractions, we loved just exploring the streets of Florence on our own.
 There are so many fantastic shops, restaurants, and gelato stops on every street.
 My daughter and I enjoyed shopping, and each purchased a handbag (there are so many great leather shops), as well as stationery (my favorite thing to buy!) from the various paper stores.
 You could definitely spend a week there, especially if you add in some side trips to nearby destinations.

 The walled city of Lucca is a beautiful place for a half-day or day excursion from Florence.
 The famed walls are open to bicyclists and walkers, and there are several bike rental shops located right by the wall.
 During our AbD trip, my husband and kids rented a surrey bike and enjoyed a few trips around the loop, while I explored the city by foot (I’m not much of a biker).
 Bike rental shops also have a variety of other types of bikes, including some with training wheels.
 There are lots of great shops and restaurants in Lucca, so before or after biking, it’s worth walking around to explore.
 There’s also a beautiful cathedral that you can visit, right in the center of Lucca.
-If you’d like to take a guided tour, Viator offers several different tours in Lucca.
 During our stay, we took a day trip to Lucca from Florence, but there are also hotels within the city.

 The city of Pisa, home to the famous Leaning Tower of Pisa, is also within driving distance of Florence.
 The area around Pisa surprised me.
 There are lots of kiosks and pushy salespeople, but there are also several beautiful buildings, including the cathedral and the baptismal.
 We didn’t have the opportunity to go up in the Learning Tower, but did tour the other buildings.
 Of course, while you are there, you have to take a posed picture with the tower.
 Just stake out your spot and snap quickly, because there will be a ton of people nearby doing the same thing.
 You don’t really need to spend too much time in Pisa, so you could definitely do this as a side trip along with another destination.
-If you’d like to do a tour while you are there, Viator has a variety of options.
 There are several nearby hotels, you can see the reviews here, but you definitely don’t need to stay in Pisa to see the tower.

 Siena, a UNESCO World Heritage Site, is home to the famous Palio di Siena, which is horse race that takes place twice a year.
 We were there just three days before the August Palio, and the excitement in the city of Siena was infectious.
 Each citizen is associated with a different one of seventeen contrades (districts), and in the days leading up to the Palio, they gather to cheer for their team.
 Siena has a different appearance and feel from the other Italian cities that we saw – the buildings have a different tone.
 But there are still lots of great shops and restaurants throughout the area, as well as a beautiful cathedral.
 I’d recommend booking a walking tour, and be sure to look up at all of the beautiful details on all of the buildings.
 While you could also do this as a side trip, there are hotels nearby (check out Siena hotel reviews here).